 The school day for students begins at 8:10 am and ends at 3:05 pm, with the exception of those students who have zero hour class at 7:10 am or dual-credit courses extending beyond the normal end of the school day.
-The school building will be opened at 7:40 am.
+The school building will open at 7:40 am.
 Only those students who have appointments with teachers, practices, various school or other approved meetings should enter the building at this time.
-All other students should not arrive on campus until after 7:40 am.
-Students are to report to the High School commons before school starts from 7:40 am - 8:00 am
+During severe weather conditions, the school doors may be opened earlier.